Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2022/03/underground-entrepreneur.md

 Mauro Häusler has set up a monitoring device on the visitor platform of the Rhine Falls Rock.
 (Photograph: Peter Rüegg / ETH Zurich)

+## Two strings to his bow

 His company’s services will include short-term seismic measurements, which the young entrepreneur conducts on a daily basis on-site.
 “My method lets me ‘look’ underground quickly and precisely,” Häusler says.
 Often all he needs to do is place the seismometers in the field in the morning, let them take measurements for a few hours, then collect the devices in the afternoon and evaluate the data.

-## No shortage of work

 But Häusler is also considering branching out into longer-term monitoring of vulnerable areas.
 This would involve having seismometers in operation for several months or even years at a time.
 Such long-term monitoring would reveal things like a sudden drop in the frequencies of the monitored zone.
 “That would be a good indication of decreasing stability of the rock or slope in question.
 So I can also employ seismic surveys as an early warning system,” Häusler says.